He-Ren/OJBench/README.md

-## Prerequisites
+## Introduction

-Ensure you have Python 3.10+ installed, along with Git.
+OJBench is a benchmark designed to evaluate a model's ability to solve competitive programming tasks.

----
+## Installation

-## 1. Install DMOJ
+### 1. Install DMOJ

 Clone the DMOJ repository, check out the specific commit, and install it: